Security Audit

 As extensive as your system is, it may be difficult to run an extensive vulnerability assessment into all components.
 Beyond the scope of conducting such a test, often vendors charge per asset scanned, so it becomes important to prioritize.

 Do you wish to look into databases with sensitive data first?
-Or, is your preference to check internet-facing servers and customer-facing applications?
+Or, is it your preference to check internet-facing servers and customer-facing applications?
 Often, the target of mass, generalized attacks (like brute force or DDoS) is employees’ systems and internet-facing components.

 Step 3: Pick the right kind of vulnerability scan